ropensci-archive/roweb2/content/blog/2018-09-18-datapackager.md

 If you are the data package developer you may consider:

-- Placing the source of the data package under version control (we like [git](https://git-scm.com/downloads) and [github](http://www.github.com)).
+- Placing the source of the data package under version control (we like [git](https://git-scm.com/downloads) and [GitHub](http://www.github.com)).
 - Share the package archive (`yourpackage-x.y.z.tar.gz`)
     - on a public repository.
     - directly with collaborators.

-We've placed the [TidyCars data package on github](http://www.github.com/gfinak/TidyCars) so that you can see for yourself how it looks.
+We've placed the [TidyCars data package on GitHub](http://www.github.com/gfinak/TidyCars) so that you can see for yourself how it looks.

+#### Limitations and future work

+Versions of software dependencies for processing scripts are not tracked.
+Users **should** use `sessionInfo()` to keep track of the versions of software used to perform data processing so that the environment can be replicated if a package needs to be rebuilt far in the future.

+Tools like [`packrat`](https://rstudio.github.io/packrat/) and [`Docker`](https://www.docker.com/) aim to solve these problems, and it is non-trivial.
+I would love to integrate these tools more closely with `DataPackageR` in the future.

 ### Using a data package.